Carrie Moore (basketball): Playing career

+Career statistics

 Coaching career

 On December 1, 2008, Moore was named Director of Basketball Operations for Princeton.
 During her two seasons from 2008 to 2010, she helped lead Princeton to their first NCAA Tournament appearance in 2010, as the Tigers finished the season with a record of 26–3, including 14–0 in Ivy League play.

 Creighton

 Moore served as an assistant coach for Creighton from 2010 to 2015.
 In 2012, she helped Creighton advance to the NCAA Tournament for the first time since 2002.
 In 2014, she helped Marissa Janning become Creighton's first All-American since 1998.

 Princeton

 On April 18, 2016, Moore was named an assistant coach for Princeton.
 During her time at Princeton, they won consecutive Ivy League regular season and tournament championships in 2018 and 2019.

 North Carolina

 On May 14, 2019, Moore was named an assistant coach and recruiting coordinator for North Carolina.
 This reunited her with former Princeton head coach Courtney Banghart.
 In her first year, her 2019 recruiting class was ranked No. 10 by ESPNW.
 In her second year, her 2020 recruiting class was ranked third nationally.
 Three of those players were named McDonald's All-Americans, making UNC one of just four schools nationally with three or more honorees.